markd2/SwiftUIPlay/design.md

   - So it's totally related to animating the differences.
 So if you've got :alot: of rows, then eschew the animations.
 * THIS IS INTERESTING.
-So the combine-based one is much faster (once the tableview animation is turned off).
+So the combine-based one is much faster (once the tableview animation is turned off) when type-searching
-  - the "uikit" version with the "hey is the person allowed" being inside the VC, is asking the text field for its text *for every person being filtered*.
+  - the "uikit" version with the "hey is the person allowed" logic inside the VC, is asking the text field for its text *for every person being filtered*.
 This isn't a free operation, and is in fact quite heavy weight, with text field stuff appearing in an instruments time profile.